 We hate resort fees and extra costs to use a fitness room.
 Really?
 Guests don’t want to become a member they just want to workout and be healthy for the couple of days that they’re staying with you.
 Some hotels get this, others don’t but the Sanctuary Lodge at Machu Picchu was the star here.
 They didn’t need a workout room, they are on the grounds of Machu Picchu.
 So needless to say they have the best StairMaster in the world.
 When we shot at this luxurious property we called the trip the Workout of the Gods.

 Number 5: Bathrobe

 There’s an unwritten law in hotel operations that says you send the maid, bellman or maintenance man to guest rooms only when the guests are exiting showers.
 And for this reason alone all hotel rooms should come with large, comfortable and cool-looking bathrobes.
 Trust me the maids, bellmen and maintenance guys will appreciate it as well.
-The best we’ve seen so far was at the Meadowood in Napa Valley.
+The best we’ve seen so far was at the Mandarin Oriental in Shanghai.
 The bathrobes were in a word epic.